googleapis/google-cloud-java/docs/client_retries.md

 A service *may* choose to only enable retries for a subset of RPCs.
 It is possible that for a single service, each RPC is configured differently.

+## RPC Retry Configurations
-For example, using Java-Asset v3.41.0, the default configurations are configured in the following files:
+Using Java-Asset v3.41.0 as an example, the default configurations are configured in the following files:

 Retry Status Codes are configured [here](https://github.com/googleapis/google-cloud-java/blob/d9da511b4b56302e509abe8b2d919a15ea7dcae7/java-asset/google-cloud-asset/src/main/java/com/google/cloud/asset/v1/stub/AssetServiceStubSettings.java#L1058-L1082)